MicrosoftDocs/visualstudio-docs/docs/python/overview-of-python-tools-for-visual-studio.md

 ## Azure SDK for Python

-The Azure libraries for Python simplify consuming Azure services from Windows, Mac OS X, and Linux apps.
-You can use them to create and manage Azure resources, as well as to connect to Azure services.
+The Azure libraries for Python simplify consuming Azure services from Windows, macOS X, and Linux apps.
+You can use them to create and manage Azure resources, and to connect to Azure services.

 For more information, see [Azure SDK for Python](/azure/python/) and [Azure libraries for Python](/azure/python/python-sdk-azure-overview)
 .